The Click Five: 2005–2006: Greetings From Imrie House

-Commercial and critical peak

 The album brought widespread commercial success, selling 350,000 copies in the United States.
-It took the fifteenth place on the Billboard 200 Charts almost immediately.
+It took the fifteenth place on the Billboard 200 almost immediately.
 According to The Boston Globe, they "saturated" the media in several Asian countries as well, such as in Cambodia.
 Amy Doyle, then-MTV vice president, remarked that "I see screaming girls in their future.
 I see them having to wear disguises".
 Many stores stocked various Click Five-based items such as lunchboxes, backpacks, trading cards, and hair gel lines.
-The band spent late 2005 and early 2006 as the opening act for Ashlee Simpson, Alanis Morissette, the Backstreet Boys, and Jesse McCartney as well as touring both by itself and in collaboration with Big City Rock.
-They also performed at Macy's Thanksgiving Day Parade in November 2005, singing "Catch Your Wave".

-Their album turned out as that year's highest-charting debut from a new rock group.
-They created a music video for "Just the Girl" in summer 2005, and it went up to number three on MTV's program Total Request Live.
-The song became the No. 1 most-downloaded song on iTunes for over 2 weeks, leading to a RIAA platinum certification as a Digital Single.
+Their album turned out as that year's highest-charting debut from a new rock group, selling 51,541 copies.
 Their MySpace page hit No. 1 on the "Most Viewed Band Page" ranking as well.
+The band spent late 2005 and early 2006 as the opening act for Ashlee Simpson, Alanis Morissette and Jesse McCartney as well as touring both by itself and in collaboration with Big City Rock.
+They also supported the Backstreet Boys on their Never Gone Tour.
+In August 2005, they performed "Just the Girl" on Late Night with Conan O'Brien.
+On November 8, the group released the album's second single "Catch Your Wave".
+The song peaked at number 37 on the US Pop Airplay chart.
+They performed at Macy's Thanksgiving Day Parade in November 2005, singing "Catch Your Wave".
+On March 20, 2006, the group released the live EP, Live at Bull Moose, which was recorded on September 14, 2005, at the Bull Moose.
+A second live EP titled Rolling Stone Originals: The Click Five was recorded in December 2005, in New York, which was released on April 4.

 Greetings from Imrie House gathered positive reviews from About.com, where critic Bill Lamb labeled it "a free fall into the world of irresistible melody and guitar-soaked power chords", and from Entertainment Weekly, where critic Gary Susman called it "insanely catchy".
 Rolling Stone also ran a supportive review from Barry Walters, who stated that the "relentlessly catchy" album featured "several hit-worthy tracks".
 Critics at USA Today and IGN.com panned the album, the former stating that listeners will be left "craving something more".

 Throughout, members saw manager Wayne Sharp as an amiable influence.
 Producer Mike Denneen said, "He's not a dictator; he's a consensus builder, and he's very good at it...
 He cajoles and persuades and convinces and everybody is inclined to trust him, including me."
 However, band members expressed concern that they started out too fast and that they intentionally brought on too much media attention.
 Members also experienced increasing dissatisfaction with their label.
 Zehr said, "It's not like the old days, where a label would spend years pumping money to develop an artist...
 Today it's up to the artists to ready themselves for the big time".
 He commented as well, "At this point you're kind of turning the label into a bank".